Chasmical/Chasm/README.md

 - **Out-of-the-box serialization support.** Supports serialization/deserialization with `Newtonsoft.Json`, `System.Text.Json` and `System.Xml` (and any libraries using `TypeConverter`s) with no extra configuration needed.

-- **Thoroughly tested, 100% code coverage.** As of v2.5.1, all of the library's functionality has been covered by tests.
-Of course, like with all tests, there may be some really obscure edge cases that haven't been covered, but it's really unlikely you'll ever run into them.
-And if you do, [file an issue here](https://github.com/Chasmical/Chasm/issues)!
+- **Thoroughly tested, 99.5% code coverage.** Most of the functionality has been covered by tests.
+Regular semantic versions are fully tested, it's just the `node-semver` version ranges that are tricky.
+There may be some really obscure edge cases that haven't been covered, if you encounter them, [file an issue here](https://github.com/Chasmical/Chasm/issues)!

 - **.NET-style documentation.** Written in the style of `System` namespace docs.
 I don't know if it's worth advertising, but I really like how descriptive and consistent it is, so I thought I should mention that.